oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-44-use-of-multiple-stars-in-serial-number.md

 For each serial number it MUST be tested that the it does not contain multiple unescaped stars.

-> Multiple `*` that match zero or multiple characters within a serial number introduce an ambiguousness and is therefore prohibited.
+> Multiple `*` that match zero or multiple characters within a serial number introduce ambiguity and are therefore prohibited.

 The relevant paths for this test are: